Master of Arts in Counseling & Health Psychology Program (MA) Program

-Q: What is the advantage of pursuing the MA in Counseling Psychology and Primary Care degree?
+Q: What is the advantage of pursuing the MA in Counseling & Health Psychology degree?

 A: You will receive outstanding training to be a competent and successful mental health counselor and prepared to make a contribution to various mental health and health settings.
-With the focus on primary care, you will expand your skills and expertise by being well prepared to seek employment in primary care medical settings as well.
-Given the American Medical Association’s endorsement and forwarding of the Patient Centered Medical Home, it is likely that many new job positions will be available for mental health counselors trained in primary care.
+With the focus on health psychology, you will expand your skills and expertise by being well prepared to seek employment in health psychology medical settings as well.
+Given the American Medical Association’s endorsement and forwarding of the Patient Centered Medical Home, it is likely that many new job positions will be available for mental health counselors trained in health psychology.

 Q: Where do Mental Health Counselors Work?